duncan-f/duncan-f.github.io/src/content/posts/hack-the-box-writeup-shoppy.md

 ## Exploitation

-So we use these credentials to access our machine via ssh.
+We use these credentials to access our machine via ssh.
 We find 2 users on the machine, first _jaeger_ himself, the other is _deploy_.
 So, on the deploy account we can find the password manager that josh was talking about.

 We copy it to our account so we can run it.
 It's a simple program that spits out credentials when the master password is given.

-Let's try and find out what is the master password, using **xxd** we find our password.
+Let's try and find out what is the master password, using **xxd**, and as we can see we find our password.

 ```shell
 xxd password-manager | less